For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Curriculum Vitae of Family and Spouse’s Family: Detailed resumes of your immediate family members and your spouse’s family members.

-- Updated Employment Documents: If there have been any changes in your work, such as recent salary slips and bank statements, these should be included.
+- Updated Employment Documents: If there have been any changes in your work, such as recent salary slips and bank statements, these should be provided.

 - Business Ownership Information: If you or your spouse own a business, you will need to provide information about your business, including the latest balance sheets, corporate bank statements, and recent agreements or invoices entered into.